its-koda/Day-1-Study-Status-manager-on-cs/README.md

 # Still...
 Day 1: Study Status Manager 🪐

-a simple script first made in Python (but now, on C#), to organize the study process created on my first day on solo study.
+A simple script first made in Python (but now, on C#), to organize the study process created on my first day on solo study.

 ## 🔌 How does it work?
 (Same as in Python, but in C#)
 - It collects info about the subject's name, progress percent and the next task via keyboard